elanmed/ff.nvim/README.md

     - Modified buffers
     - The alternate buffer
     - The current buffer
+    - The basename of the current file with and without an extension
     - The fuzzy score of the filename against the current input

 ## Example